Lung Cancer Screening

 Lung cancer is cancer that forms in tissues of the lung, usually in the cells lining air passages.
 The two most common types are small cell lung cancer and non-small cell lung cancer.
 The type of cancer is diagnosed based on how the cells look under a microscope.

-Lung cancer that is detected early — before spreading to other areas of the body — is more successfully treated.
-Unfortunately, when lung cancer is typically diagnosed today, the disease has already spread outside the lung in 15 to 30 percent of cases.
+Lung cancer that is detected early — before spreading to other areas of the body — is more often successfully treated.
+Unfortunately, when lung cancer is diagnosed, occasionally the disease has already spread outside the lung.

 Lung cancer is the leading cause of cancer deaths in the United States and worldwide.
-Approximately 85 percent of lung cancer occurs in current or former cigarette smokers.
-It is estimated that there are more than 94 million current and former smokers in the United States, many of whom are at high risk of developing the disease.
+Approximately 85 percent of lung cancer deaths occur in current or former cigarette smokers.

 Before a screening program is widely accepted and recommended by medical practitioners, it must do more than detect disease at an early stage.
 The accepted measure of screening effectiveness is a reduction in the number of deaths from the given disease.